 In November of 2017, The Foster Letter released its findings on teenage suicide rates and their correlation to social media.
 “Teenagers spending five hours a day on social media were 70% more likely to have suicidal thoughts than those reporting only one hour of daily use,” the research explains.
 Social media has the ability to create a deep-rooted habit of comparison that robs us of our contentment and often leads to depression.
 Things of the like are so widespread throughout the media these days that loneliness is now being called an epidemic by many.

 Although experts maintain varying positions as to why suicide rates are going up it’s safe to affirm that this is a tragedy in every sense of the word.
 More than ever it’s important that we proclaim the Good News of Jesus Christ and teach the next generation the importance of media wisdom and discernment.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!